emlos/internautica.online/src/art/brecht-worker-history.md

 tags:
     - poem
     - history
+    - brecht
 ---

-Who built the seven gates of Thebes?<br>
+Who built the seven gates of Thebes?
-The books are filled with names of kings.<br>
+The books are filled with names of kings.
-Was it the kings who hauled the craggy blocks of stone?<br>
+Was it the kings who hauled the craggy blocks of stone?
-And Babylon, so many times destroyed.<br>
+And Babylon, so many times destroyed.
 Who built the city up each time?
-In which of Lima's houses,<br>
-That city glittering with gold, lived those who built it?<br>
+In which of Lima's houses, That city glittering with gold, lived those who built it?
-In the evening when the Chinese wall was finished<br>
+In the evening
+Wwhen the Chinese wall was finished
 Where did the masons go?
-Imperial Rome<br>
-Is full of arcs of triumph.
+Imperial Rome is full of arcs of triumph.
 Who reared them up?
-Over whom<br>
-Did the Caesars triumph?
-Byzantium lives in song.<br>
+Over whom did the Caesars triumph?
+Byzantium lives in song.
 Were all her dwellings palaces?
-And even in Atlantis of the legend<br>
+And even in Atlantis of the legend
-The night the seas rushed in,<br>
+The night the seas rushed in,
-The drowning men still bellowed for their slaves.<br>
+The drowning men still bellowed for their slaves.

-Young Alexander conquered India.<br>
+Young Alexander conquered India.
-He alone?<br>
+He alone?

-Caesar beat the Gauls.<br>
+Caesar beat the Gauls.
-Was there not even a cook in his army?<br>
+Was there not even a cook in his army?
-Phillip of Spain wept as his fleet<br>
-was sunk and destroyed.
-Were there no other tears?<br>
+Phillip of Spain wept as his fleet was sunk and destroyed.
+Were there no other tears?
-Frederick the Great triumphed in the Seven Years War.<br>
+Frederick the Great triumphed in the Seven Years War.
-Who triumphed with him?<br>
+Who triumphed with him?

-Each page a victory<br>
+Each page a victory
-At whose expense the victory ball?<br>
+At whose expense the victory ball?

-Every ten years a great man,<br>
+Every ten years a great man,
-Who paid the piper?<br>
+Who paid the piper?

-So many particulars.<br>
+So many particulars.
-So many questions.<br>
+So many questions.